-What is Diabetes?
+What Is Diabetes?

-Insulin is a hormone made by the pancreas, helps glucose from food get into your cells to be used for energy.
-Sometimes your body doesn’t make enough—or any—insulin or doesn’t use insulin well.
+Insulin is a hormone made by the pancreas that helps glucose get into your cells to be used for energy.
+If you have diabetes, your body doesn’t make enough—or any—insulin, or doesn’t use insulin properly.
 Glucose then stays in your blood and doesn’t reach your cells.

 What are the different types of diabetes?